 Going back to our example output, we can use our F-ratio numerator and denominator to calculate our F-value like this:

 To be able to conclude that not all group means are equal, we need a large F-value to reject the null hypothesis.
 Is ours large enough?

 A tricky thing about F-values is that they are a unitless statistic, which makes them hard to interpret.
 Our F-value of 3.30 indicates that the between-groups variance is 3.3 times the size of the within-group variance.
-We know that the ratio of variances doesn’t equal the null hypothesis value because this F-value doesn’t equal one.
-Is our F-value large enough to reject the null hypothesis?
+The null hypothesis value is that variances are equal, which produces an F-value of 1.
+Is our F-value of 3.3 large enough to reject the null hypothesis?

 We don’t know exactly how uncommon our F-value is if the null hypothesis is correct.
 To interpret individual F-values, we need to place them in a larger context.
 F-distributions provide this broader context and allow us to calculate probabilities.